-Some of the key export markets for Indian tea include Russia, UK, Sri Lanka, Iran, UAE, Pakistan, Germany, Japan, Kazakhstan, Australia, Netherlands, Ireland and Poland.
-West Asian nations form the largest market for Indian tea – accounting for almost 25 per cent of exports.
-CIS countries on the other hand accounted for around 23.5 per cent of India’s exports in 2010-11.
-The country’s exports are largely in the form of bulk tea, which was estimated to have contributed around 78 per cent of total exports in 2011-12.
-Tea bag exports have grown at a rate of 7 per cent between 2007-08 and 2011-12.
+Some of the key export markets for Indian tea include Russia, the UK, Sri Lanka, Iran, UAE, Pakistan, Germany, Japan, Kazakhstan, Australia, Netherlands, Ireland, and Poland.
+West Asian nations form the largest market for Indian tea – accounting for almost 25 percent of exports.
+CIS countries on the other hand accounted for around 23.5 percent of India’s exports in 2010-11.
+The country’s exports are largely in the form of bulk tea, which was estimated to have contributed around 78 percent of total exports in 2011-12.
+Teabag exports have grown at a rate of 7 percent between 2007-08 and 2011-12.

 The major tea growing regions of India are in Northeast India – Darjeeling and Dooars in West Bengal and the state of Assam.
 Nilgiris is the major tea producing region in South India.
-The country produces a wide variety of tea types, which includes CTC, orthodox, black tea, green tea and organic tea.
-Notably, India has an indigenous manufacturing base for production of both orthodox and CTC (crush, tear and curl) tea varieties including green tea, which sets the country apart from most other tea producing countries.
-The country also produces some of the finest varieties of speciality tea like Darjeeling, Assam orthodox, high range Nilgiri, etc.
+The country produces a wide variety of tea types, which include CTC, orthodox, black tea, green tea, and organic tea.
+Notably, India has an indigenous manufacturing base for the production of both orthodox and CTC (crush, tear and curl) tea varieties including green tea, which sets the country apart from most other tea producing countries.
+The country also produces some of the finest varieties of specialty tea like Darjeeling, Assam orthodox, high range Nilgiri, etc.